Course Listings

 • Exploring Music (MUDI 1310) is a Music (MU) course that is a Past and Present Direction (DI).

-Cross-listed courses: courses that are offered under two different disciplines, e.g., Exploring Personal & Organizational Health (OH 5180) and Exploring Personal and Organizational Health (BU 5180).
+Cross-listed courses: courses that are offered under two different disciplines, e.g., Exploring Personal & Organizational Health (OH 5180) and Exploring Personal & Organizational Health (BU 5180).
 The course description is printed under one discipline and is referenced in the other discipline.

 Course Number System